SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ##### Configure the Server Certificate

-Before starting, here is some background information on the server certificate required by the message broker.
+Before starting, here is some background information on the server certificate required by the event broker.
 This is from the [Solace documentation](https://docs.solace.com/Configuring-and-Managing/Managing-Server-Certs.htm ):

 ```
-To enable TLS/SSL-encryption, you must set the TLS/SSL server certificate file that the Solace PubSub+ message broker is to use.
+To enable TLS/SSL-encryption, you must set the TLS/SSL server certificate file that the Solace PubSub+ event broker is to use.
 This server certificate is presented to clients during TLS/SSL handshakes.
 The server certificate must be an x509v3 certificate and include a private key.
 The server certificate and key use an RSA algorithm for private key generation, encryption and decryption, and they both must be encoded with a Privacy Enhanced Mail (PEM) format.
 ```

-To configure the server certificate, first copy the server certificate to the Solace message broker.
+To configure the server certificate, first copy the server certificate to the Solace event broker.
 For the purposes of this example, assume the server certificate file is named "mycert.pem".

 ```
 # copy sftp://[<username>@]<ip-addr>/<remote-pathname>/mycert.pem /certs